Matthew-Macias/dsPortfolio/README.md

 Hi!
 I'm Matthew.

-I'm a Data Scientist currently working at NSW Health.
+I'm a Data Scientist currently working at Optus.
 I have an undergraduates degree in Health Science as well as a Masters in Data Science.
-I love all things data, particularly when they intersect with the health industry.
 This repository serves as a showcase of my skills that I can apply to roles within the data science industry.

 ## Contents
 - Python: